MatiFiordelli/DevLabs/README.md

 12. Jest: A testing framework for JavaScript.
 13. Testing Library: It's a set of tools for testing user interactions in web applications.

-Design Patterns, Design Principles, Methodologies
-1. The Smart and The Dumb: A design pattern that separates logic-heavy "Smart" components from UI-focused "Dumb" components.
-2. Atomic Design: A methodology for creating scalable UI components by breaking them into atoms, molecules, organisms, templates, and pages.
-3. DRY Principle (Don't Repeat Yourself): This principle emphasizes reducing repetition of code or logic.
-Instead of duplicating code, you should abstract it into a single place and reuse it.
-This makes the code more maintainable and reduces the risk of errors.
-4. KISS Principle (Keep It Simple, Silly): This principle advocates for simplicity in design and implementation.
-The idea is to avoid unnecessary complexity and keep the code as straightforward as possible.
-Simple solutions are easier to understand, maintain, and debug.
-5. Single Responsibility Principle: This principle states that a class or module should have only one reason to change, meaning it should have only one job or responsibility.
-This makes the code more modular and easier to maintain.
-6. Open/Closed Principle: This principle suggests that software entities (like classes, modules, functions) should be open for extension but closed for modification.
-This means you should be able to add new functionality without changing existing code, typically achieved through inheritance or interfaces.

 Session
 State Management: Uses Redux for managing authentication state.